MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/authentication.md

 # Authentication and sign-in

-Signing-in an Xbox Live user in your title.
+Signing-in an Xbox Live user in your game.

 ### In this section